]Ashburton Community BankÂ® Manager, Kathy Koulouris and Senior Manager, Nick Coker recently launched a Home Loans Campaign at the Ashy Redbacks.

 Monthly secretary reports

-The Company Secretaryreports to the Board each month about the various compliance obligations, and notes any outstanding matters.
-The Secretary manages all NSX and ASIC reporting requirements, and monitors compliance with the franchise agreement and Company constitution.
+The Company Secretary reports to the Board each month about the various compliance obligations, and notes any outstanding matters.
+The Company Secretary manages all NSX and ASIC reporting requirements, and monitors compliance with the franchise agreement and Company constitution.

 The Compliance calendar defines and lists the Companyâ€™s compliance requirements, and is reviewed by the Audit and Governance Committee annually.
 The Secretary reports individual items to the Board each month.

-Directors cannot trade in the Companyâ€™s shares except during two periods after disclosing the Companyâ€™s accounts, and provided they do not possess â€˜inside informationâ€™.
+Directors and Officers cannot trade in the Companyâ€™s shares except during two periods after disclosing the Companyâ€™s accounts, and provided they do not possess â€˜inside informationâ€™.

-The Company executive consists of our CEO and our Senior Manager.
-Directors hold the positions of Company Treasurer and Company Secretary.
-Directors are also involved in many practical roles, such as marketing and risk management, that an executive may oversee in a larger company.
-Directors are not specifically remunerated for this.
+The Company executive consists of our Directors, Company Secretary, Treasurer and Senior Manager.
+Directors are also involved in many practical roles, such as marketing and risk management.

 The Board Governance Framework lists responsibilities that remain with the Board and those delegated to committees or officers, which are listed in the delegations register.
 This register identifies the officer with delegated authority and any limits that apply to that authority.